Circelpod/circlepod-doc/docs/sponsor.md

 # Sponsor

 Circlepod is an early project.
-We badly need funds to support our operations.
+We need funds to support our operations.

 **If your sponsorship amount is greater than $10, sponsors can participate in the IDO whitelist of early [CPX](/docs/tokenomics/intro)**